Daniel Kinahan is dropped as adviser by sports company

 ‘International outcry’

-Fine Gael TD Neal Richmond, who was one of the first politicians to raise concerns about Mr Kinahan last week, said the “international outcry” over Mr Kinahan’s role in the Fury/Joshua fight “almost certainly” impacted KHK’s decision.
+Fine Gael TD Neal Richmond, who was one of the first politicians to raise concerns about Kinahan last week, said the “international outcry” over Kinahan’s role in the Fury-Joshua fight “almost certainly” impacted KHK’s decision.

 Mr Farry said “great care must be taken to ensure that professional boxing is not used to legitimise such a person, and indeed that such a person could compromise professional boxing”.